Bespoke Synth Reference

 save: save this loop to a wav file

-scr: allow loop to be scrached by adjusting "scrspd"
+scr: allow loop to be scratched by adjusting "scrspd"

 scrspd: playback speed, used with "scr" is enabled. modulate quickly for a vinyl-like scratching effect.